weyne85/DCS_mission_creating/missions/README.md

 dofile([[C:\MyScripts\hello-world.lua]])
 ```

-# Simple Recovery tanker script demonstrating the use of the RECOVERYTANKER.uncontrolledac method.
+# Simple Recovery tanker script demonstrating the use of the RECOVERYTANKER.uncontrolledac method or RECOVERYTANKER:SetUseUncontrolledAircraft().
-# or RECOVERYTANKER:SetUseUncontrolledAircraft().
 Both are shown below.
 You will require an AI skill S-3B tanker group placed in the mission editor,
 Set to **"Takeoff from Ramp"** and ensure **"Uncontrolled"** is ticked.